diegoandrepoli/docker-postgres/README.md

 Running Postgres SQL in Docker container.

 ## Requirment
-To run via boot script you will need the bash shell, this is standard on many Linux distributions.
+To run with boot script you will need the bash shell, this is standard on many Linux distributions.

 ## Instalation
 Get Docker